 Money Matters Advice Service

-Energy arrears (Gas and electricity)
+Energy arrears (gas and electricity)

-- you can't afford it
+- you cannot afford it

 - you are having problems topping up